-City of Parramatta museums and heritage assets are temporarily closed.
-This decision was made in response to the current circumstances presented by Coronavirus (COVID-19).
+Many of the City of Parramatta museums and heritage assets are now open limited days due to the current circumstances presented by Coronavirus (COVID-19).
 Visit City of Parramatta's COVID-19 webpage for the latest information.

 Outdoor green spaces such as Council’s parks and reserves remain open.
 The public are welcome to exercise in these spaces while adhering to social distancing measures.